 - By making a non-concessional contribution you may qualify for a super co-contribution from the Government.

 Limits for non-concessional contributions

-There is a limit on the level of non-concessional contributions you can make to super each year.
-The limit for 2017/18 is $100,000.
+There is a limit on the level of non-concessional contributions you can make to super each financial year.
+The current limit is $100,000.
 However, individuals who have accumulated more than $1,600,000 in total super assets at the end of the previous financial year may have a non-concessional contributions cap of nil.